-Chronic kidney disease is a silent killer that hasn’t received the attention it deserves.
-Despite the astronomical spending associated with kidney disease, the 80 million Americans at risk of developing the disease are still mostly oblivious to its risks.
-By allowing people to test for the disease from their homes, the smartphone could help save lives and cut healthcare costs.
+Chronic kidney disease is a silent killer that costs Medicare over $120 billion dollars annually.
+The 80 million Americans at risk of developing the disease are still mostly unaware of the threat—and are at a heightened risk from COVID-19 as well.
+Allowing them to test from the safety of home with their smartphone can help save lives and cut healthcare costs.

 One in three American adults—80 million people—is at risk of developing chronic kidney disease, or CKD.
 One in seven already have it.
 But mainly due to the lack of apparent symptoms in the early stages of CKD, 90% of Americans with the disease don’t even know they have it.